Guru-25/Debloat/README.md

 ## License

-This code is available under a GPL v3 license - see the LICENSE.md file for details.
+This code is available under a GPL v3 license - see the [LICENSE](LICENSE) file for details.